 This evaluation typically entails several days of intensive testing.
 Following the evaluations, our team will generate a comprehensive report with their collective assessments, diagnoses, and recommendations.
 To allow sufficient time for our team members to collaborate, it usually takes approximately 8-12 weeks for the report to be prepared.
 Our program is designed to help facilitate the ongoing care of our patients even if they are not local to the area.
 To this end, we are happy to provide a copy of our final report to our patient's Primary Care Physician so that it can be used as a guide for the patient's long-term care.

-ELECTRICAL SHOCK INJURY REHABILITATION
+CLINICAL PROGRAM ELECTRICAL INJURY REHABILITATION

 CETRI's fundamental goal is to help survivors of electrical shock injury achieve successful recovery following electrical shock injury.
 It is well established now that the extent of disability resulting from electrical shock cannot be determined by the size of the skin contact burn.
 Because the nerves and muscles in the current path can be instantly damaged by electrical shock current, nerve and muscle injury are often the most challenging barrier to rehabilitation for these patients.